 Lawn beetles in lawns can in fact be of great benefit to lawns, as they burrow through the soil, they're actually doing a wonderful job of naturally aerating the soil for us, and this can be a wonderful benefit for our Saint Augustine turf.

-How To Kill Lawn Beetle In Saint Augustine Grass
+How To Control Lawn Beetle In Saint Augustine Grass

-Lawn beetle is very easily killed in Saint Augustine grass by the use of simple pesticide dusts which are commonly available for a small price.
+Lawn beetle is very easily treated in Saint Augustine grass by the use of simple pesticide dusts which are commonly available for a small price.
 The lawn beetle dust is applied to the lawn and watered in.
-The pesticide works its way through the soil, killing the black beetles as a result.
+The pesticide works its way through the soil, eradicating the black beetles as a result.